ldpercy/year-clock/readme.md

 A copy of the original source code is in the wiki: [wiki/year-clock.net/](<./wiki/year-clock.net/>).

+I'm maintaining a theme 'brice' for the original design as seen on year-clock.net

 How to run
 ----------

 * Clone the repository
 * Open the file `[path to repo]/year-clock/index.html` directly in a browser